sysmake-dev/el-camino-grill-case-study/notes/design_decisions.md

 ## Permanent Solid Header

-**Decision:** Use a solid-colored header at all times rather than a transparent header that transitions on scroll.
+**Decision:** Use a solid-colored header at all times instead of a transparent header that transitions on scroll.

 **Reasoning:**